THIS WEEK | Listen Online via Zoom | Meeting ID 602 908 127 | Password WeSeek

-Meeting every Wednesday, we discuss the book selection, voice our questions, and perhaps share some of our personal insights and/or experiences on the topic.
+Meeting every Wednesday, we read from our selected book and then have discussion (no need to read beforehand).
+We voice our questions, and perhaps share some of our personal insights and/or experiences on the topic.
+This group is open to all, and we encourage people to drop in anytime.